DeltaLima/nanodesk/nanodesk-files/usr/share/doc/nanodesk/welcome/welcome.md

 This is just a fun project for learning purposes.

+Visit the git repository at (git.la10cy.net/DeltaLima/nanodesk)[https://git.la10cy.net/DeltaLima/nanodesk]

-## install to disk
+## install to disk: nanodesk-installer

 You can install nanodesk to your harddrive.
 Before doing so, you have to get your drive partitioned and formated.

-Partitioning on an empty drive is simple, you need two partitions

-- partition1: ext4, main filesystem.
-- partition2: swap, optional but recommended.
-About 20%-50% the size of your RAM.

-You can use `Menu -> System -> GParted` or `fdisk` on the shell for this.
-Please read their manuals.

-This done, just run `sudo nanodesk-installer /dev/sdXY` from the terminal and the installation will start. (change /dev/sdXY to your drive)
+Under `Menu -> System -> nanodesk-installer` you find the GUI of the nanodesk-installer.
+It will guide you through the first basic partitioning steps and formating your drive with `GParted`.
+The installation process itself is done by the `nanodesk-installer` cli.

+You can also just run the cli directly running
+`sudo nanodesk-installer [TARGET]`

+Keep in Mind, that `[TARGET]` needs to be a (ext4) preformated blockdevice and should be a partition.

 ## installing software